-Please make sure that both Dominique and Tessa, and also your college, always know your current address and contact details.
-If you move, or go away on fieldwork, please tell them your new contact details, so that important correspondence does not go astray.
+Please keep your current address and contact details up-to-date on your record.
+If you move, or go away on fieldwork, please update your contact details, so that important correspondence does not go astray.

 I am here to help you, too, with advice on process and on problems that you and your supervisors can't resolve (including misunderstandings between you and them, or between you and the system).
 I will try to meet all DPhil students at least once a year - we have an end-of-year review process - as well as when they arrive, and I hope to see most of you more often than that.
-If you would like to meet or to get a written response, please e-mail me at: maxim.bolt@qeh.ox.ac.uk.
+If you would like to meet or to get a written response, please e-mail me.

 If you want to raise an issue at a senior level without involving me you should get in touch with ODID's Director of Graduate Studies who is responsible for all the Department's teaching programmes.
-For the 2023-24 academic year, this will be Prof Matthew Gibney (e-mail matthew.gibney@qeh.ox.ac.uk).